crised/electrical/device/java/README.md

 ---

 AuthFilter is attached to REST API proxy with hardcoded username and password which are sent in Basic Auth style.

+[rnicolau] Please check and edit below:
+To install the service copy the jenergy.conf file into /etc/init folder, along with the startup.sh script and the generated jar file